![]() ![]() Choose another writer in this calendar:

 ideal socialist hero.
 This work turned out to be a critical success and

-a best-seller.
-Miss Herbert (1976) was not published until some twenty years after it was written.
+a best-seller even outside the leftist circles of the time.
+Miss Herbert did not get published until some twenty years after it was written.
 Cotter's England (1966)

-was a savagely comic novel about politics, poverty, and sexual life.
+was a comic novel about politics, poverty, and sexual life in post-war England.

-German's bombed London during World War II.
-The title of The Man Who Loved Children was ironic: its
+head off with glee."
+The title of The Man Who Loved Children was ironic:

 Stead's own love-hate relationship with her own father.
-Marriage has
+Sam and Henny,

-left his wife, Henny "a dried-up, skinny, funny old woman," who cries
+his wife, "a dried-up, skinny, funny old woman," who cries

-out: "Isn't every rotten thing in life rotten luck?"
-Sam and Henny are
+out: "Isn't every rotten thing in life rotten luck?" are

 and its consequences for the children and all involved, Stead used